Azure-Samples/infra-support-copilot/docs/oidc-setup-github-actions.md

 - **Secrets** (kept masked): `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`
 - **Variables** (non-confidential values): `AZURE_CLIENT_ID`, `AZURE_PRINCIPAL_ID` (service principal `object ID`, not `client ID`), `AZURE_PRINCIPAL_TYPE` (value: `ServicePrincipal`), `AZURE_RESOURCE_GROUP`, `AZURE_ENV_NAME`, `AZURE_LOCATION`

+> [!NOTE]
+> `AZURE_APP_OBJECT_ID` is only needed when creating/listing the federated credential via Azure CLI.
+You typically do not need to store it in GitHub.

 Protect the environment if you require approvals before variable use.
 Subscription and tenant IDs are kept as secrets so they stay masked in logs and are not exposed to forks.